I grew up in a home where when things broke, they stayed broken.

 Made new…

-And new…well, that requires surrender.
-And surrender is a long and short game; every day.
+And being made new—well, that requires surrender.
+And surrender is a long and short game, every day.
 Forever.

 Empty the drawers.
 Reach for help.